PhotoboothProject/photobooth/docs/faq/index.md

 ## How to use a live stream as background at countdown?

+**Note:** Before setting up a preview please make sure your Photobooth works without as expected.
+If you're having problems with the preview this makes debugging a lot easier.

 There's different ways depending on your needs and personal setup:

 ### Preview _"from URL"_ (remote preview, **preferred**)